Frequently Asked Questions: MALACS/IMBA

 Upon approval of the Academic Director of the IMBA you may take the fourth term (summer) and do an internship, elective, or study abroad.
 This may be subject to additional fees.

-How much money can I save when I do the joint degree instead of both degrees separately?
+How much money can I save when I do the joint degree pathway instead of both degrees separately?

 The amount saved is equivalent to the tuition and fees for four transferrable classes.